Drug Use Among Young American Indians: Epidemiology and Prediction, 1993-2006 and 2009-2013 (ICPSR 35062)

-The Principal Investigator deposited a data file for each of the two data collection periods.
-Due to the substantial overlap in the variables ICPSR merged the two files into one file.
+The Principal Investigator deposited a separate data file for the three data collection periods.
+Due to the substantial overlap in the variables ICPSR merged the three files into one file.
 The file order and variable names are based off of the 2001-2006 data collection period.
-The file order was adjusted by ICPSR to account for sub-questions new in the 2009-2013 data collection period.
+The file order was adjusted by ICPSR to account for sub-questions in either of the other two data collection periods.
 Within the main question these variables were placed after the original variables.
 Variables unique to 2009-2013 were named by the Principal Investigator beginning with the letter "V" for the variable name.
-Questions not asked on one of the surveys have a missing value assignment of -5 by ICPSR designating those cases.
+Questions not asked on one of the surveys were assigned by ICPSR a missing value assignment of -5 for those cases.

-A few questions used the same wording, and were named the same, but had different response categories during the two data collection periods.
-In 2001-2006 these questions had a Yes/No response format.
+A few questions used the same wording, and were named the same, but had different response categories.
+For example between 1993 and 2006 some questions had a Yes/No response format.
 In 2009-2013 the questions asked for the number of times (categorized) something occurred.
 For these variables ICPSR renamed the variables from 2009-2013 to include the letter "R" at the end of the variable name.
 The word "(times)" was also added to the variable label to signify the difference.
 Within the dataset the two variables follow one another.

-In the 2001-2006 administration, questions about grade, age, and gender were asked on both the A-9 and PPSC2 questionnaires.
-If data was missing from one of the surveys the data from the other survey was utilized.
-If there was a discrepancy between the two surveys, the Principal Investigator used the responses from the A-9 survey.
+In the 1993-2000 and 2001-2006 administrations, questions about grade, age, and gender were asked on both the ADAS and PPSC questionnaires.
+If data were missing from one of the surveys the data from the other survey was utilized.
+If there was a discrepancy between the two surveys, the Principal Investigator used the responses from the ADAS survey.